Section II

 Introduction: Operationalising Ethical Awareness

-Section I set the foundation; Section II converts those abstract imperatives into day-to-day procedures, heuristics, and governance structures.
-Throughout this Section, the Principled Decision-Making Algorithm (PDMA) and Wisdom-Based Deferral (WBD) are the primary engines that translate principles into reliable action.
+Book I set the foundation; Book II converts those abstract imperatives into day-to-day procedures, heuristics, and governance structures.
+Throughout this Book, the Principled Decision-Making Algorithm (PDMA) and Wisdom-Based Deferral (WBD) are the primary engines that translate principles into reliable action.

 Section I: Principles into Practice - Defining Ethical Actions Clearly